James Atherton (photographer)

-James Kenneth Ward Atherton (December 16, 1927 - November 29, 2011) was a press photographer active in Washington D.C. for over forty years.
+James Kenneth Ward Atherton (December 16, 1927 - November 29, 2011) was an American press photographer active in Washington D.C. for over forty years.

 Early years and education

 Born on December 16, 1927, in the District of Columbia.
 He was the son of Fairfax Malcolm Atherton (1892-1971) and Mildred Herrsher (1900-1958), the daughter of a Bavarian immigrant who settled in Fort Worth, Texas.
 His father, Fairfax was born in Atlanta, and worked for the U.S. Federal Court in Washington D.C.

 Atherton graduated from Roosevelt High School, before joining the United States Navy.
 He served during 1946 and 1947.

 Career

 Atherton served in Honolulu, and travelled to mainland China, and other parts of Asian Pacific region, and eventually became a U.S. military photographer during the period of Nuclear testing at Bikini Atoll by the United States.

 The United States Navy gave Atherton the opportunity to pursue a trade in order to return to civilian life and he elected to attend a photography college in Silver Spring, Maryland.